Web Color Accessibility: WCAG 2.2 Guide

 WCAG Compliant Color Combinations

 These color combinations pass WCAG AA standards and most pass AAA.
-Use them as starting points for your accessible designs:
+You can use them as starting points for your designs:

 Sample Text